 - Site of the Redick Mansion, 3612 North 24th Street

-- University of Nebraska at Omaha, 3600 North 24th Street
+- Original Site of the University of Omaha, 3600 North 24th Street

 - Site of the Omaha Presbyterian Theological Seminary, 3303 North 21st Street